alexandergerber/courses-tsa/chapter3.md

 `@instructions`
+Use the functio `acf` to plot the autocorrelation function of all 4 time series.
 `@hint`
 If the 4 plots do not fit on your display or are too small you can copy and paste the code into the R console on your computer.
 `@pre_exercise_code`